Trajadura Grape Variety

 Nevertheless, the cogs started to turn in the 21st century.
 With indigenous varieties like Vioshino at their command, growers continue to fashion saline and aromatic whites that benefit from moderate alcohol due to the area’s range of cool mesoclimates.
 However, the early-ripening Viosinho prefers a warmer site (within reason) and is susceptible to rot in wet vintages.
 Thankfully, summers in Trás-os-Montes are usually very dry, so rot isn’t a significant issue.
 Nevertheless, some producers still regard Vioshino as a ‘difficult’ variety, as its yield is quite unreliable – in bad years, it can be paltry.

 Despite the above, growers who elect to work with Vioshino are usually happy with their decision.
-Often found in mixed field blends, Vioshino can produce high-quality wine: full-bodied and perfumed, with ripe acid and aromas of white flowers, apricot, and lanolin.
+Often found in mixed field blends, Vioshino can produce high-quality wine: full-bodied and perfumed, with ripe acid and aromas of white flowers, apricots, and lanolin.
 It has long been a vital component in white Port and table wines made in the Douro and Trás-os-Montes.
 However, single-varietal expressions are comparatively rare.
 For the most part, Vioshino is used to bring structure and fragrance to the dry whites of northern Portugal.

 Therefore, the overwhelming objective is typically to protect the juice from oxidation, producing a very clean and fruity style of white.
 One of the most important stages is pressing the berries: fine white wines need a very pure must.
 This is achieved by harvesting the crop by hand, gently pressing grape bunches whole, and ensuring minimal contact between juice and skins.
 After the berries have been pressed, the must is often cooled before fermentation.
 The size and composition of the vessel are crucial here: stainless steel provides rigid temperature control and cleanliness.
 Cool vinification in steel, as ever, will be the preferred choice for most winemakers; oak, amphorae, and concrete are all occasionally used.